 Some conservative groups had objected to coupling a debt-limit increase with the emergency funds but McConnell moved ahead at Trump's urging.

 Walker said Mnuchin gave conservatives little hope that the Trump administration would fight to include the spending restrictions they want to see in the next debt ceiling increase in December.

 In Wednesday's meeting with congressional leaders, Trump had sought to work out a deal to attach to the disaster funding two short-term, three-month measures to fund the federal government at current levels and extended its borrowing limit, known as the debt ceiling.

-Current government funding was set to expire at the end of the month, with a possible government shutdown looming, and the U.S. Treasury had asked Congress to immediately raise the debt limit.
+Current government funding was set to expire at the end of the month, with a possible government shutdown looming, and the U.S. Treasury had asked Congress to raise the debt limit immediately.

 Republican Senator Ben Sasse said on Thursday the deal makes Schumer "the most powerful man in America for the month of December."

 The three-month term of the debt limit and spending deal could give Democrats a better chance of winning higher government spending levels in December.
 Republicans fear that having to deal with spending and debt again so soon will distract them from other issues, such as tax reform.
 (Reporting by David Morgan and Richard Cowan; Additional reporting by Richard Cowan and Roberta Rampton; Writing by Bill Trott; Editing by Tom Brown)